Recognition signal

 Example use

-What this can help answer
+What this helps answer

 Contains